MatthewZMD/.emacs.d/README.md

 ## Ibuffer

-[Ibuffer](https://www.emacswiki.org/emacs/IbufferMode), an advanced replacement for BufferMenu, which lets you operate on buffers much in the same manner as Dired.

-It uses [IBuffer VC](https://github.com/purcell/ibuffer-vc) that group buffers by git project and show file state.
+[Ibuffer](https://www.emacswiki.org/emacs/IbufferMode) is an advanced alternative to BufferMenu that allows you to manage buffers similarly to how Dired handles files, vastly improving efficiency.
+It integrates with [IBuffer VC](https://github.com/purcell/ibuffer-vc), which groups buffers by git project and displays file state.

 ```emacs-lisp
 (use-package ibuffer